gtdhm/Keras_Template/README.md

 # Keras_Template
-Three step to use a functional template project for your any mission.
+You only need three step to use a functional template project for your any missions.
 A deep learning project template with simple modification based on Keras.
 The Data Generator(Keras) is encapsulated as a Data Loader similar to the Pytorch, which makes the whole project structure and data flow consistent with the Pytorch project, and makes the codes of the two frameworks more general and easier to migrate with each other.
 **`1.Strong scalability`**
 **`2.Clear structure`**